koderAP/TradingStratergiesBasic/README.md

 Incorporates a stop-loss mechanism based on the z-score crossing the stop_loss_threshold.

-- Given stop_loss_threshold, close the position when the z-score crosses the threshold.
+- Given stop_loss_threshold, closes the position when the z-score crosses the threshold.
-- Use the same mean and standard deviation used to open the position to calculate the z-score.

 To run this strategy with stop-loss, use the following command: